Global shares end flat, closing out strong week

 "Theoretically we could have had a pretty ugly selloff" had the Scotland vote had gone another way, said Phil Orlando, chief equity market strategist at Federated Investors, in New York.
 "The fact Scotland did the right thing removed that overhang from the market... the market got to focus on Alibaba, which was a positive."

-An index of European shares .FTEU3 ended up 0.25 percent, having closed before U.S. stocks gave up sharp gains on a drop in large-cap technology shares.
-Yahoo Inc (YHOO.O) fell 2.7 percent to $40.93, while Oracle Corp (ORCL.N) lost 4.2 percent to $39.80 a day after reporting results.
+An index of European shares ended up 0.25 percent, having closed before U.S. stocks gave up sharp gains on a drop in large-cap technology shares.
+Yahoo Inc fell 2.7 percent to $40.93, while Oracle Corp lost 4.2 percent to $39.80 a day after reporting results.

 The benchmark 10-year Treasury note was up 14/32, the yield at 2.5781 percent.

-The dollar index .DXY, which tracks the currency against a basket of six peers, rose 0.5 percent to 84.76, near its strongest level in more than four years.
+The dollar index, which tracks the currency against a basket of six peers, rose 0.5 percent to 84.76, near its strongest level in more than four years.
 The euro shed 0.7 percent to $1.2835.

 (Editing by Dan Grebler and Meredith Mazzilli)